-Native to Africa and Asia, Cattle Egrets began expanding worldwide in the 1800s and reached North America in the early 1950s.
-Now established in parts of southern and eastern U.S., their range is still slowly expanding and their numbers are generally stable, according to the North American Breeding Bird Survey.
+Cattle Egret populations declined by 50% between 1966 and 2015, according to the North American Breeding Bird Survey.
+There is little information on population numbers, but a 2002 study by the North American Waterbird Conservation Plan estimated 1.16 million breeding birds in Texas.
+The species rates a 7 out of 20 on the Continental Concern Score.
+Cattle Egret is not on the 2016 State of North America's Birds' Watch List.
+These birds are native to Africa and Asia, and began expanding worldwide in the 1800s, reaching North America in the early 1950s.
+Cattle Egret are now established in parts of southern and eastern U.S., and their range is still slowly expanding.
 Their rapid spread stems from versatile feeding and breeding abilities, an aptitude for dispersing to new areas, and a changing landscape: they gained foraging habitat as people converted land for livestock production and crops.
 Cattle Egrets may benefit the livestock industry by eating flies (and on rare occasions, ticks) from the bodies of cattle.
 They are sometimes seen as a nuisance because their colonies can be large, noisy, smelly, and close to populated areas.
 They are sensitive to pollution in water supplies and agricultural fields.
 They accumulate residues of some contaminants in their feathers, leading some researchers to suggest they are a useful species for monitoring levels of environmental pollutants.

 Short-distance to long-distance migrant.
 Most Cattle Egrets breeding in North America migrate to Mexico, Central America, and the Greater Antilles.
 Several populations stay in the southern United States.
 They not only migrate in predictable patterns but also wander erratically and may turn up well to the north of their normal range.